Judgements 12: Steelers’ loss has Pats back in familiar spot

 SUNDAY’S GOLD JACKET QUOTE

 “Didn’t feel like talking to him.
 He was here trying to tell us to play for him.
 Then he goes to a team we play twice a year.
 That’s how I feel.
-We have people we believe in calling plays now.” — Cleveland QB Baker Mayfield on former coach Hue Jackson.
+We have people we believe in calling plays now.” — Cleveland QB Baker Mayfield on former coach Hue Jackson trying to embrace him after Sunday’s game.

 SUNDAY’S BIGGEST WINNER